-Completing my education at Aiglon College, Switzerland, and with no intention of studying further, I hitchhiked to the South of France and knocked on every super yacht gang plank until I was given a job.
+Completing my education at Aiglon College, Switzerland, and with no intention of studying further, I hitchhiked to the South of France and for three days banged on every yacht gang plank until I was given a job.

 I started yachting as a deck hand / steward then moved to engineer and 1st mate.

-Eventually I did study and passed my RYA commercial yacht-master offshore certificate and worked as a charter yacht captain for 6 years in the Mediterranean and North Sea.
+Eventually I did study hard and passed my RYA commercial yacht-master offshore certificate and worked as a charter yacht captain for 6 years in the Mediterranean and the North Sea.
 We provided five-star accommodation for exclusive customers and their families.
-I also got a deep insight into the difficulties and struggles of being very wealthy.
+Through these charters I got a deep insight into the difficulties and struggles of the super rich.
 As the proverb says: -

 "Better is a bowl of vegetables and peace than a house full of riches and strife."